apocas/dashode/README.md

  * Usage must be stupid simple
  * Monolithic/self-contained
- * Realtime only
+ * Stateless & realtime only
  * Behave like a debug tool / bragging dashboard
- * Does not feature authentication

-## ToDo

- * Improve clf parsing
- * Improve Firefox performance

 ## License